South Sydney Rabbitohs: All-Time Greatest XIII

 The club was one of the founding members of the original New South Wales Rugby Football League that started in 1908.
 They have since participated continuously in the official premier rugby league competition in its various incarnations in Australia (the ARL and NRL), except for a controversial two-year period in 2000-2001 when they were excluded.
 That decision was subsequently overturned on appeal, after several public rallies from their legion of die-hard fans.

-Because of the club’s rich history, coming up with their greatest all-time XIII is a challenge.
+Because of the club’s rich history, coming up with their greatest all-time XIII is a serious challenge.
 Below are my selections, which are sure to trigger some debates.
-Those under the age of 50 wouldn’t have seen many of the players live in action, but their records speak for themselves.
+Those under the age of 50 wouldn’t have seen many of these Rabbitohs players live in action, but their records speak for themselves.

 All of the players selected represented their state and country while playing for the Rabbitohs.
 Some also had successful stints at other clubs during their careers; however, the stats listed for each player reflect only their first grade matches and achievements wearing the famous red and green jersey.